abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/codespace1.png)

+      >**Note:** If prompted to **install** an extension, please proceed with the installation and **Allow** any **Visual Studio** pop-ups that appear.

+      > You will be redirected to a new browser tab.
+On the Select user to authorize Visual Studio Code page, click Continue.
+When prompted, select Open in the pop-up window.
+Then, choose your GitHub account and click Continue.

 1. From the explorer side blade, navigate to **.github (1)** > **workflows** **(2)** and select **contoso-traders-provisioning-deployment.yml** **(3)** file.

    ![](media/contosoprovision.png)

 1. Remove the commands from line 7 to 14 from the workflow file and save the file.

    ![](media/2dgn163.png)